vanhoefm/macstealer/README.md

 along with a short description of what each command does.
 Below the table the details behind each command are explained.

+If the network being tested uses Management Frame Protection (802.11w), the tool assumes that the adversary can still forcibly disconnect the victim from the network.
+This assumption is based on [recent research](https://papers.mathyvanhoef.com/wisec2022.pdf) that showed that disconnections attacks are typically still possible, albeit less straightforward or general, when using MFP.

 |                  Command                  | Short description
 | ----------------------------------------- | ---------------------------------
 | <div align="center">*[Sanity checks](#id-test-sanity)*</div>